V037/HSWS/README.md

-heavily simplified water simulation runnin on gpu in real time
+"HEAVILY SIMPLIFIED WATER SIMULATION" runnin on gpu in real time